pirocks/rust-jvm/README.md

 # The beginnings of a JVM implementation in Rust

-Title says it all pretty much.
+The title says it all pretty much.

 ## How do I run it?

-This vm depends on `libjava.so` and `libnio.so`, as well as libraries depended on by those shared libraries(except for `libjvm.so`, which is provided by the libjvm crate).
+This VM depends on `libjava.so` and `libnio.so`, as well as libraries depended on by those shared libraries(except for `libjvm.so`, which is provided by the libjvm crate).
-These libraries provide native implementations of standard library functions, since if you want to interact without code from the outside world in java you eventually need to use native code.
+These libraries provide native implementations of standard library methods, since if you want to interact with the outside world in java you eventually need to use native code.
 You can find the aforementioned shared libraries in pretty much any jdk8 distribution.

 This project uses rust nightly and as of now (`c46b8d437bf152782ea17a9fdb575dc7177006eb`) compiles with `rustc 1.45.0-nightly (a74d1862d 2020-05-14)`.
 To compile you will also need external header files specifically, `jni.h`, `jvmti.h`, and `jvm.h`.
-These can also be found in a jdk8 distribution near you, except `jvm.h` which needs to be obtained from the openjdk source.
+These can also be found in a JDK8 distribution near you, except `jvm.h` which needs to be obtained from the OpenJDK source.

 To run useful programs a copy of `rt.jar` is required.
-This jar contains essential class definitions such as the definition of `java.lang.Object`, and similar classe.
+This jar contains essential class definitions such as the definition of `java.lang.Object`, and similar classes.
-If you want to run something which depends on `SecureRandom` you will need additional jar files typically located in `jre/lib/ext` of a jdk8 distribution.
+If you want to run something which depends on `SecureRandom` you will need additional jar files typically located in `jre/lib/ext` of a JDK8 distribution.

 Putting it all together: